Tabular Islamic calendar

-The Tabular Islamic calendar (التقويم الهجري المجدول) is a rule-based variation of the Islamic calendar.
+The Tabular Islamic calendar (التقويم الهجري المجدول) is a rule-based variation of the lunar Hijri calendar.
 It has the same numbering of years and months, but the months are determined by arithmetical rules rather than by observation or astronomical calculations.
-It was developed by early Muslim astronomers of the second hijra century (the 8th century of the Common Era) to provide a predictable time base for calculating the positions of the moon, sun, and planets.
+It was developed by early Muslim astronomers of the second hijra century (the 8th century of the Common Era) to provide a predictable time base for calculating the positions of the Moon, Sun, and planets.
 It is now used by historians to convert an Islamic date into a Western calendar when no other information (like the day of the week) is available.
 Its calendar era is the Hijri year.
 An example is the Fatimid or Misri calendar.

-It is used by some Muslims in everyday life, particularly in Ismaili and Shi'a communities, believing that this calendar was developed by Ali.
-It is believed that when Ali drew up this calendar, the previous events of the earlier prophets also fell into line with this calendar.
-It is their belief that all Fatimid Imams and their Da'is have followed this tradition.

-Each year has 12 months.
+Each year has 12 months and 354 or 355 days.
 The odd numbered months have 30 days and the even numbered months have 29 days, except in a leap year when the 12th and final month Dhu al-Hijjah has 30 days.

+Virtually all Muslims use an observation-based calendar for religious purposes such as the Umm al-Qura calendar, accounting for the non-uniform motions of the Sun and the Moon and other factors, and use the tabular calendar only for approximation (because dates predicted by the tabular Islamic calendar can occur one or two days too early or too late).